Anuu1412/Circos_Plot/README.md

 - chr2 – Chromosome of the second breakpoint
 - start2, end2 – Genomic interval of breakpoint 2

-Note - For SNPs only one single position is enough for breakpoints.
 ## Step-by-Step Tutorial
 1. Install Required Packages